 Desk booking requires an initial investment in software, as well as in the office space, so you’ll want to measure if this investment is providing a solid return.
 This includes determining whether the benefits of lower rent and improved employee performance outweigh the costs of your flexible office program.
 Effective reporting is an important tool in weighing these outcomes and monitoring your bottom line.

 Activity-based work allows employees to use a range of different spaces for completing different tasks.
-Project teams can access large spaces conducive to team work, such as meeting rooms, lounge areas and specially designed pods.
+Project teams can access large spaces conducive to teamwork, such as meeting rooms, lounge areas, and specially designed pods.
 In this way, if a project team is made up of members from different departments, they won’t be restricted to conversing via email or in an ill-equipped space like the office kitchen.
-As such, communal spaces are ideal for companies that value or require cross departmental collaboration, and who wish to use their physical office space to enhance employee productivity.
+As such, communal spaces are ideal for companies that value or require cross-departmental collaboration, and who wish to use their physical office space to enhance employee productivity.

-The benefits to offering multiple work spaces in an office are far-reaching.
+The benefits to offering multiple workspaces in an office are far-reaching.
 Within each environment, employees gain a fresh perspective on their work.
-Collaborative spaces encourage innovation and new ways of thinking, and promote relationship building across departments.
+Collaborative spaces encourage innovation and new ways of thinking and promote relationship-building across departments.
 Offering multiple workspace options accounts for the well-being of each employee—and inspired individuals are sure to keep the creativity flowing in an office.

 These benefits have been successfully measured on a qualitative scale by a number of companies.
 According to a report by Jones Lang LaSalle, employees who underwent a transition to activity-based working reported a change in their own working style, including increased collaboration and the ability to complete projects more quickly through better access to leadership and relevant teams.
 In addition to this, surveyed employees described a friendlier, more positive environment at work as a result of the introduction of communal “town hall” spaces, which offer flexibility and freedom at the office.

-To implement an activity-based work environment, start by designing (or rearranging) a space to accommodate multiple working environments—floors filled with side-by-side cubicles are a thing of the past.
-First, consider spaces for both individual and team-based work—quiet conference rooms or meeting rooms, breakout spaces, areas for activity and casual seating should all be a part of your activity-based setup.
+To implement an activity-based work environment, start by designing (or rearranging) space to accommodate multiple working environments—floors filled with side-by-side cubicles are a thing of the past.
+First, consider spaces for both individual and team-based work—quiet conference rooms or meeting rooms, breakout spaces, areas for activity, and casual seating should all be a part of your activity-based setup.
 Within these spaces, furniture and equipment are equally as important.
-Providing a flexible workplace means offering variety, such as couches, standing desks, long tables and movable seating, as well as valued amenities.
-Ample lighting and plenty of charging stations should also be factored into your desk sharing design to ensure hot desking or office hoteling never leads to frustrations at having access to some amenities at some desks but not at others.
+Providing a flexible workplace means offering variety, such as couches, standing desks, long tables, and movable seating, as well as valued amenities.
+Ample lighting and plenty of charging stations should also be factored into your desk booking design to ensure hot desking or office hoteling never leads to frustrations at having access to some amenities at some desks but not at others.

 Tools and technologies play a big role in creating a successful activity-based working approach.
 Since employees are working in multiple locations across a space, they require portability (namely, laptops).
 Sensors are also important for tracking employee movement and space usage, and pair well with comprehensive desk booking software.